tamu-thinktank/website/docs/logic.md

 # things

-## form
+## apply form

+- form at `/apply`
 - calendar features
-  - officers select times to set on form
+  - an officer selects times to set on form
-  - applicants select available times (added to db)
+  - applicants select available times from all officers (added to db)
 - resumes to shared drive

-## applicant view

-- form at `/apply`

 ## officer view